djalmaaraujo/storiajs/README.md

 ```
 To starting using storia, you have at least 3 ways to use.
 The simplest way is adding a ```data-storia``` attribute to every link on the page that you need to capture.

-By doing this, you will follow the default workflow for loading differente pages content.
+By doing this, you will follow the default workflow for loading different pages content.
 Here's an example of the simplest usage:

 ```html
 <ul>